ChargePi/ChargePi-docs/docs/intro.md

 ChargePi uses [Graylog](https://www.graylog.org/) logging server for remote logging, so a server should be up and running if you want the logs to be stored.
 Logs are sent through GELF UDP protocol.

-Configure the **"logServer"** property in the _settings.json_ file with your server IP/domain name with the port.
+Configure the **"logServer"** property in the `settings` file with your server IP/domain name with the port.
-Setting up the logging server is described in the services section..
+Setting up the logging server is described in the services section.